 Properties and Microstructure of Stainless Steel

-Understanding the law of this effect, we can choose stainless steel with different carbon content from different requirements.
+To understand the law of this effect,stainless steel with different carbon content can be selected from different requirements.

 For example,the standard chromium content of five stainless steel grades 0crl3-4cr13,which are widely used and less used in industry,is set at 12-14%,which is determined after considering the factors of carbon and chromium forming chromium carbide.The purpose is that after the synthesis of chromium carbide from carbon and chromium,the chromium content in the solid solution should not be less than 11.7%of the chromium content.